 - Google works to serve its users, so it will more regularly crawl and index popular pages on well-known sites to keep their index up-to-date

-What is crawl efficiency?
+What is Crawl Efficiency?

 Crawl efficiency is how seamlessly bots are able to crawl all the pages on your site.
 A clean site structure, reliable servers, errorless sitemaps and robots.txt files, and optimized site speed all improve crawl efficiency.
 If your site checks off all these boxes, you will maximize your site’s crawl budget, rate, efficiency, crawlability, and indexation.

 Every site has a crawl budget.
-Crawl budget is the number of pages Googlebot wants to crawl (crawl demand) and the number of pages Googlebot can crawl (crawl rate).
+The crawl budget is the number of pages Googlebot wants to crawl (crawl demand) and the number of pages Googlebot can crawl (crawl rate).
 Once Googlebot "spends" its crawl budget, it stops crawling a site, even if it hasn’t reached every page you intend to get indexed.
-This is where meta tags come into play: They can keep Googlebot from wasting crawl budget on pages that should not be served up in search results.
+This is where meta tags come into play: They can keep Googlebot from wasting the crawl budget on pages that should not be served up in search results.

 As stated before, if your site is small, your crawl efficiency is already higher than that of a multi-million-page site because there simply are fewer pages to crawl.
-Any URL crawled by Googlebot—regardless of whether it’s an alternate URL (e.g. AMP, hreflang pages), URL with parameters, or embedded content (e.g. CSS, JavaScript)—counts toward your site’s crawl budget, which is why a clean sitemap and robots.txt file are pertinent.
+Any URL crawled by Googlebot—regardless of whether it’s an alternate URL (e.g. AMP, hreflang pages), a URL with parameters, or embedded content (e.g. CSS, JavaScript)—counts toward your site’s crawl budget, which is why a clean sitemap and robots.txt file are pertinent.

 Every site also has a crawl rate limit.
 This limit is the maximum fetching rate for your site and represents the maximum number of simultaneous parallel connections that can be used to crawl the site, along with the necessary waiting time between these fetches.
 The purpose of the crawl rate limit is to avoid inundating your server with requests, which could slow down your site for human users.
 A reliable server and quick page loading can increase your crawl rate limit, helping your site to get crawled more often by Googlebot.